sofitek0910/Flow-smart-contract/README.md

-# Limitd NFT Marketplace - Flow Contracts
+# NFT Marketplace - Flow Contracts

 This code repository has been created with the objective of exposing the smart contract functionalities included in the NFT Marketplace for Limitd.